Armstrong Jr./Sr. High School is home to ASD-TV & the TV studio of the Armstrong School District.

 Studio Mission Statement

-The mission of Armstrong School District’s TV studio is to provide students with hands-on educational experiences that will help facilitate the and build upon the skills they learn in TV Production classes offered at the district’s high schools by exposing students to professional grade equipment that is on par with most colleges and universities in the region.
-We strive to create a safe learning environment and form good working relationships with the community and area leaders.
+The mission of Armstrong School District’s TV studio is to provide students with hands-on educational experiences that will help facilitate, and build upon the skills they learn in TV Production classes offered at the district’s high schools.
+This will be obtained by exposing students to professional grade equipment that is on par with most colleges and universities in the region.
+We strive to create a safe learning environment, and form good working relationships with the community and area leaders.

-Currently students from Armstrong and West Shamokin high schools come to the studio on a rotating basis to produce “Education Today,” a weekly TV show broadcast throughout the region.
-The students arrive first thing in the morning on production day to produce a group of episodes of “Education Today.”
+Currently students from both Armstrong, and West Shamokin High Schools, come to the studio on a rotating basis to produce “Education Today,” a weekly TV show broadcast throughout the region.
+The students arrive first thing in the morning on production day, and produce a two different shows, including “Education Today” and "Talon Talk".
 They get hands-on instruction, which emphasizes both the theory behind what they’re doing and the practical techniques on how to do it.
+This is supplemented by the real-world experiences of the teaching staff; TV Studio/News (Mr. Garritano), and film making (Mr. Swanson).

 Students also use the studio during and after the instructional day to produce and edit their own multimedia projects.
 These include short videos for competitions, educational projects for their respective high schools, and video glimpses at the lighter side of high school student life.
-This extracurricular work gives the students the opportunity to use additional equipment not involved in “Education Today,” such as a “green screen” used to superimpose different backgrounds.
+This extracurricular work gives the students the opportunity to use additional equipment that is not typically used for the “Education Today” programming, such as a “green screen” used to superimpose different backgrounds, and more advanced elements of the video switching system.
 This and other high-tech equipment at the studio makes the possibilities limitless at ASD-TV.

 The new AHS-TV Studio through the construction process.